 Our mission is to decompose the neurobiological mechanisms of action and desire using cutting-edge tools of data science to evaluate their translational potential in improving aberrant motivation in patients.

-To this end, our lab is fully committed to open research practices.
-We are happy to share our work, help you implement a new technique, or receive your input on how we can do better.
+To foster rapid translation of our insights, our lab is fully committed to open research practices.
+We are happy to share our work, help you implement a new technique, or receive your feedback on how we can do better.
 Moreover, we are committed to scientific outreach.
 If you are interested in learning more about our work, please get in touch with us and follow us for regular updates.